BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 - A README.md with a description of the problem and your solution.
 - All source code.
 Package the source files into a zip archive or provide a link to a hosted repository for example on GitHub.
+- Be well documented

 ## Evaluation Criteria

-This assignment helps us to get insights into your style of software engineering and coding.
-It is essential to write good quality code that can easily be understood or extended by other developers.
-We expect your web service to return a meaningful result.
+This assignment helps us to get insights into your style of programming, design and creativity.
+It is essential to write good quality code that can easily be understood or extended by other developer, well documented as well as bug free.
+We will also evaluate how appealing and useful is the experience.